Kaustubhpaul18/Portfolio/README.md

 Set Up Your Website:

-Create an "index.html" file for your homepage and add your content using HTML tags.
-Create a style.css file for your CSS styles and link it to your HTML file using <link rel="stylesheet" href="style.css">.
+Create an "index.html" file for your homepage and add your content using HTML tags like ( div, H1, a, p, br) Create a style.css file for your CSS styles and link it to your HTML file using <link rel="stylesheet" href="style.css">.
 Customize Your Website: